-What: The BlueConic API Access Connection regulates access to BlueConic for any external software application using the BlueConic REST API.
+What: The BlueConic API Access Connection regulates access to BlueConic for any external software application using the BlueConic REST API v1.
 The connection acts as the gatekeeper for information on the BlueConic side.
 Without its approval, an external software application will be denied access to any information from BlueConic.

 About BlueConic: The BlueConic customer data platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

-Access to the BlueConic REST API is regulated using oAuth (version 1.0a with HMAC-SHA1 as signature algorithm, to be exact).
-The oAuth 1.0a algorithm requires a "Consumer Key" and "Consumer Secret", and the connection is used to define these for use in an external software application.
+Access to the BlueConic REST API v1 is regulated using OAuth (version 1.0a with HMAC-SHA1 as signature algorithm, to be exact).
+The OAuth 1.0a algorithm requires a "Consumer Key" and "Consumer Secret", and the connection is used to define these for use in an external software application.

 Configuring the connection

 Connections based on the "BlueConic API Access" type require little configuration to offer endless opportunities.
-Each connection has its own unique "Consumer Key" and "Consumer Secret" to access the BlueConic REST API.
-This key and secret combination can then be used in external software applications that want to leverage on the unique features of BlueConic.
-We recommend to use a separate connection per application so you can activate or deactivate access per application as well.
+Each connection has its own unique "Consumer Key" and "Consumer Secret" to access the BlueConic REST API v1.
+This key and secret combination can then be used in external software applications that want to use the unique features of BlueConic.
+We recommend that you use a separate connection per application so you can activate or deactivate access per application as well.

-- Enter the key that will be used in the oAuth communication between BlueConic and the external software application.
+- Enter the key that will be used in the 0Auth communication between BlueConic and the external software application.
 The key should consist of regular characters and numbers.
 It is recommended to use a descriptive name that explains the use of the connection.
-Your developers need this key to make oAuth work on their end.
+Your developers need this key to make OAuth work on their end.

 You can always generate a new secret by clicking "Generate New Secret".
 However, beware that as soon as you save the change, all external software applications currently using the old secret are locked out!
 All external software applications using this connection will need to be updated with the new consumer secret in order to work again.

 - You can enhance security by only allowing access to external software applications hailing from a certain IP address range.
 Click Add IP Range to enter the from and to address of the IP range.
-Use the same from and to value to limit access to exactly one IP address.
+To limit access to exactly one IP address, use the same from and to value.
 You can add multiple IP ranges if that is necessary.

-Because the combination of the Consumer key and Consumer secret give full access to the BlueConic API, this information should not be shared with others and should be kept in a safe place.
+Security note: Because the combination of the Consumer Key and Consumer Secret give full access to the BlueConic API, this information should not be shared with others and should be kept in a safe place.
 If a connection is not being used, it is best to deactivate it using the On/Off switch next to its name.